kappital/kappital/README.md

 __THIS PROJECT IS CURRENTLY IN PREVIEW.
 THE CODE AND DOCS ARE SUBJECT TO CHANGE WITHOUT NOTICE.__

 Kappital is an open source project that enables developers to manage cloud native applications across multiple clouds and edges with no changes to developer's applications.
-Kappital defines Cloud Native Service Package specifications.
+Kappital defines [Cloud Native Service Package Specifications](./docs/spec/cloud_native_serivce_package_specification.md).
 By complying with spec, Kappital enhances service capabilities, observability to applications.

 ## Why Kappital
 * **Unified Cloud Native Service Management**